tubearchivist/tubearchivist/CONTRIBUTING.md

 - [Improve to the Documentation](#improve-to-the-documentation)
 - [Development Environment](#development-environment)
 ---

-## Next Steps
-Going forward, this project will focus on developing a new modern frontend.

-- For the time being, don't open any new PRs that are not towards the new frontend.
-- New features requests likely won't get accepted during this process.
-- Depending on the severity, bug reports may or may not get fixed during this time.
-- When in doubt, reach out.

-Join us on [Discord](https://tubearchivist.com/discord) if you want to help with that process.

 ## Beta Testing
 Be the first to help test new features and improvements and provide feedback!
 There are regular `:unstable` builds for easy access.
 That's for the tinkerers and the breave.
 Ideally use a testing environment first, before a release be the first to install it on your main system.